Google Logo

 Google LogoGoogle Logo PNG

-The famous and recognizable Google logo symbolizes the number 10 followed by a hundred zeros, expressing the immense power of the system and emphasizing its connection through the original name.
-It is simple and understandable, with a user-friendly interface, reflecting Google’s modern identity.
+The famous and recognizable Google logo symbolizes the number 10 followed by 100 zeros, conveying the system’s immense power and emphasizing its connection to its original name.
+It is simple and easy to understand, with a user-friendly interface that reflects Google’s modern identity.

 Google: Brand overview